 I knew that I would document and share my pregnancy with my readers because it’s such an exciting journey and it makes for some new content that I’ve never experimented with.
 Also, I wanted to really represent for women of color because there’s a serious absence of non-white bloggers who share their pregnancies.
 As nervous as I am (I don’t think my nerves will ease until our little bean arrives), I’m going to start my series with what I experienced during my first trimester in terms of symptoms, cravings and milestones.

-I didn’t know that I was pregnant yet but this is as and when I started to really suspect that pregnancy was the culprit for all the changes that were going on with me.
+I didn’t know that I was pregnant yet but this is when I started to really suspect that pregnancy was the culprit for all the changes that were going on with me.
 I hadn’t taken a test but here’s what I remember happening to me and my body.

 Symptoms: EXHAUSTION!
 Seriously, I couldn’t do anything that involved my eyes being open.
 I was sleeping all day everyday but during the night I suffered from insomnia.
 I had to babysit my youngest niece that week and I remember leaving her awake most of the time (she was 3…smh) and waking up in increments to check on her or feed her.
 I thought that I could’ve been depressed, I even asked someone if sleeping a lot was a sign of depression.
 I was also experiencing cramps in my “V area” or what is technically my uterus.
 It felt like period cramps but my period never came and I was simultaneously experiencing severe lower back pain.
 This week I remember becoming aware of my boobs, if that makes sense.
 Because I’ve had them since I was a tween, they were parts of my body that were just there and I just lived with them.
 But when I became pregnant, I suddenly felt like they were in the way.